correl/typesafe-monads/README.md

 ### List[T]

+Represents a ordered sequence of items.

+- Also implements `Monoid`.

+### Set[T]

-Represents a sequence of items.
+Represents a unordered sequence of unique items.

 - Also implements `Monoid`.